Before Boveda, it was difficult, if not impossible to control humidity for moisture-sensitive products, like cigars, cannabis and wooden instruments.

 So Saari called a guy he knew, Robert Esse, a General Mills packaging specialist.
 Waterproof packages, no problem.
 Packages to let moisture pass in and out, never been done.
 So Esse found a material that had a high water-vapor transmission rate but stopped salt.
 Bingo!
 Let’s patent the packaging.
 (And patent it many times over around the world.)

-So Esse and Saari called Sean Knutsen and Timothy Swail, two friends with business and marketing backgrounds to run the company.
+So the humidor maker then called Sean Knutsen and Timothy Swail, two friends with business and marketing backgrounds to form an entirely new company to bring this simple, yet remarkable invention to market.
 And in 1997, Boveda (then Humidipak) was born.

-Boveda (pronounced Boh-veh-duh) invented the world’s first 2-way humidity control in a ready-to-use packet.
+Boveda (pronounced Boh-vuh-duh) invented the world’s first 2-way humidity control in a ready-to-use packet.
 Inside Boveda’s semipermeable membrane contains all-natural salts and purified water.

 It’s all science.
 Mix certain salts with water and together they naturally regulate humidity.
 Boveda’s patented packaging allows the cleanest, most-purified water vapor to either be emitted or absorbed.